postersw/AndersonIsland/ReadMe.txt

 	Data is loaded from:
 	1. Daily Cache: dailycache.txt. manually maintained by rfb. loaded 1/day by the app getdailycache.php.
 	2. Coming Events: (comingevents.php  which copies comingevents.txt to stdout. is ver 1.3 only).
-		comingevents.txt is manually maintained by rfb. loaded 1/day by the app getdailycache.php as of 1.6.
+		comingevents.txt is loaded 1/day by the app getdailycache.php (called by the app) as of 1.6. comingevents.txt is created daily by getgooglecalendarcron.php cron once/day.
+Read google AndersonIsland calendar and extracts 2 months of events.
 	3. getalerts.php which copies alerts.txt (filled by getferryalerts.php cron every 5 min),
 		 tanneroutage.txt (filled by gettanneralerts.php cron every 10 min),
 		 burnban.txt (filled by getburnbanalerts.php cron every 15 min) to stdout.